How to Debug Websites on iPhone Safari

-This article will highlight two methods by which developers can debug issues for their mobile web app on the Safari browser running on an iPhone.
+This article will highlight two ways developers or QAs can debug websites and web apps on iPhone via the Safari browser.

-Note: For developers or QA engineers willing to debug errors on specific iOS devices (For example iPhone X, iPhone 11Pro) the second method will be more effective.
+Note: For developers or QA engineers seeking to debug errors on specific iOS devices (For example, iPhone X, iPhone 11Pro) the second method will be more effective.

-Method 1: Using the Web Inspector feature on iPhones or iPads
+Method 1: Debug using the Web Inspector feature on iPhones or iPads

 - Connect the iOS device to the machine.